-What the result means (and what it does not)
+What the pressure-cooker result means, and what it leaves out

 - Active pressure time is the time at pressure after the cooker has sealed and reached pressure.

 - Total time here is active pressure time + release time.
-It does not include the time to come up to pressure (preheat/pressurize), which can add 5–20+ minutes depending on volume and starting temperature.
+It does not include the time to come up to pressure (preheat/pressurize), which can add 5–20+ minutes depending on batch size and starting temperature.

-- This is a rule-of-thumb converter.
-Real recipes depend on ingredient size, thickness, liquid amount, and your specific cooker.
+- This is a rule-of-thumb converter for pressure-cooker planning, not a guarantee.
+Real results depend on ingredient size, thickness, liquid amount, and your specific cooker.

-- For foods that rely on dry heat (crisping, browning, roasting), pressure cooking changes the outcome.
+- For foods that rely on dry heat or evaporation, pressure cooking changes the outcome.
 You may need a finishing step (sauté, broil, air-fry lid, or oven) rather than only changing time.

 Pressure time equals alpha times conventional time plus beta release minutes.

-- tc = conventional cooking time (minutes) you enter.
+- tc = conventional cooking time (minutes) from the original recipe.

 - α = pressure multiplier: 0.3 for high pressure, 0.5 for low pressure.